Spirulina Face Mask

 So, if you want to make your own here is the recipe that I came up with:

 1 teaspoon spirulina powder

 1-2 drops of rosemary or other essential oil.

 The clay helps to draw out oils and impurities out of your pores.
 In my recipe it is replaced by Castor oil.
-Castor oil does the same thing and is more readily available that clay.
+Castor oil does the same thing and is more readily available than clay.
 You can find it in the laxative section of the drugstore.

 Rosemary is an antioxidant and helps to promote circulation.
-Depending on your skin type and specific needs you can use other oils like Lavender (for acne prone skin) or Evening Primrose oil (for mature skin)
+Depending on your skin type and specific needs you can use other oils like Lavender (for acne prone skin) or Evening Primrose oil (for mature skin).